Current

 Tiffany Luo, MSW | tiffany.luo@berkeley.edu

-Tiffany Luo is a PhD Student in the School of Social Welfare at UC Berkeley.
-She earned her BA in Psychology and her MSW from UC Berkeley.
+Tiffany Luo, MSW, is a Ph.D.
+Student in the School of Social Welfare at UC Berkeley.
+She earned her B.A. in Psychology and her MSW from UC Berkeley.
 Tiffany has experience working in healthcare settings, community-based mental health organizations, school settings, and digital health startups.
 Broadly, her research. focuses on digital health interventions, health equity and access, implementation science, and integrated behavioral health care.
 She has designed mobile apps, conversational agents, and text message-based interventions for physical and mental health promotion.
 Through her work and research, Tiffany seeks to develop and expand access to digital health solutions for medically underserved populations.

 Jiayin Lin sktt1cutie@berkeley.edu

-My name is Jiayin Lin, and I am a junior undergraduate student at the University of California, Berkeley.
-My major is Mathematics & Computer Science, but I am really interested in using my technical skills to help out people in need.
-I am currently working on building an AI model to monitor and respond to mental health patients in dHEAL Lab.
+Jiayin Lin, is an junior undergraduate student at the University of California, Berkeley, and a Research Assistant with the Digital Health Equity & Access Lab (dHEAL).
+His major is Mathematics & Computer Science, but he is really interested in using his technical skills to help out people in need.
+He is currently working on building an AI model to monitor and respond to mental health patients at dHEAL.